 Good resources for Perl CGI scripters

 Perl is by far the most common language used to write CGI scripts.
-A fairly easy learning curve, coupled with tons of freely available source code, make it a perfect choice for the beginning (and advanced) web coder.
+A fairly easy learning curve, coupled with tons of freely available source code, makes it a perfect choice for the beginning (and advanced) web coder.
 One of its greatest strengths is that the language was written with text processing in mind.
 Given that the web is almost nothing but text, it's a perfect match.

 You can download the latest version of Perl at the official Perl site: